mahima672000/Programming-DSA/stacks-and-queues/balanced_brackets.md

 ## Pseudocode
 In all the 4 cases we are :
- *Storing the open brackets as we encounter them *ignore other characters (alphabets or operators) *closing bracket found --traverse by iterating the string thoroughly --& check if corresponding opening bracket found --& pop them
+ *Storing the open brackets as we encounter them

+ *ignore other characters (alphabets or operators)

+ *closing bracket found --traverse by iterating the string thoroughly --& check if corresponding opening bracket found --& pop them

  *if stack is empty after traversal &-
+  * &still a pop operation left-->Extra closing brackets
+  * all pop operations complete-->balanced
-  * all opening bracket NOT found-->Extra closing brackets
+  * closing & opening bracket do not match -->Mismatch *if stack is not empty -->extra closing brackets
-  * all opening brackets found-->balanced